mpc-hc/mpc-hc/docs/Readme.txt

 Translations are done by various translators (see Authors.txt).

-MPC-HC makes use of the following 3rd party code:
+MPC-HC makes use of the following third-party code:

 Project             License                    Website
 -------------------------------------------------------------------------------------